Skip to content

 Boshen Jiao, MPH, PhD

-• Boshen has received his doctoral degree at the CHOICE institute.
-Dr. Jiao worked with the Fred Hutch by conducting an economic analysis of a novel point-of-care test for bacterial vaginosis among women of reproductive age with vaginal discharge symptoms.
+• Dr. Boshen Jiao received his doctoral degree in Health Economics & Outcomes Research at The CHOICE Institute in Spring 2022 and is currently on faculty at the University of Southern California.
+During the WRF fellowship, Dr. Jiao worked with the Fred Hutch by conducting an economic analysis of a novel point-of-care test for bacterial vaginosis among women of reproductive age with vaginal discharge symptoms.

-• Samantha worked with Dr. Nitin Baliga from the institute for Systems Biology.
+• Dr. Clark earned her doctoral degree in Health Economics & Outcomes Research at The CHOICE Institute in Winter 2022.
+For the WRF fellowship she worked with Dr. Nitin Baliga from the institute for Systems Biology.
 Her work involved developing a decision-analytic framework to provide a proof of concept for the use of a new tool that utilizes integrated multiomics and clinical patient data to prioritize drug combinations rather than a “trial based” approach in Glioblastoma.

 Scott Spencer, MS, MPA, PhD